camrondeau/MAE-Vision-Learners/README.md

   - After encoding, append a list of mask tokens to the list of encoded patches, and unshuffle the list
   - Decoder is applied to this full list
   - No sparse operations needed

 ## Questions
+- How could this random sampling be performed wiuthout sparse operations?
 - What are some other differences between masked autoencoders for images and for text?
-- How could this random sampling be performed wiuthout sparse operations?
+- What are some applications of masked autoencoding for vision learners?

+## Resource Links
+- How to Understand Masked Autoencoders (https://arxiv.org/pdf/2202.03670.pdf) (https://arxiv.org/abs/2202.03670)
+- All you need to know about masked autoencoders (https://analyticsindiamag.com/all-you-need-to-know-about-masked-autoencoders/)
+- Vision Transformers (ViT) for Self-Supervised Representation Learning: Masked Autoencoders (https://medium.com/deem-blogs/vision-transformers-vit-for-self-supervised-representation-learning-masked-autoencoders-692e2be2e775)
+- Masked Autoencoders: A PyTorch Implementation (https://github.com/facebookresearch/mae)
+- An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale (https://arxiv.org/abs/2010.11929)

 - Difference between masked autoencoding in vision and language